christophpickl/allfit/README.md

 ### High Prio

-* make black font for dates in table white (as other cells) when selected
 * make address selectable text (PLUS: clickable link to google maps, for now)
 * get sure, sync also updates checkins/reservations; besides updating spots left (necessary for registration)
 * BUG? when click on "visited workouts", no details shown?! (also check if exception is displayed!)